 Bottom line: Wiha’s Multi Bit 26-In-1 screwdriver does away with the need for a carrying case or multiple screwdrivers.
-This set of 26 bits fits inside the handle, allowing users to grab the bit they need quickly, pop it in the end of the screwdriver, and get to work.
-This leaves more room in a toolbox for other gear, and ensures that DIYers have what they need on hand.
+This set of 26 bits fits inside the handle, allowing users to grab the bit they need quickly, pop it at the screwdriver’s end, and get to work.
+This leaves more room in a toolbox for other gear and ensures that DIYers have what they need on hand.

 Bottom line: For those who might find themselves working in electrical boxes or on electrical fixtures, check out the Wera Kraftform Insulated Pro Screwdriver Set.
-This kit includes 2 Philips screwdrivers (#1 and #2), as well as four slotted screwdrivers (2.5MM, 3.5MM, 4.0MM, and 5.5MM).
+This kit includes 2 Phillips screwdrivers (#1 and #2) as well as four slotted screwdrivers (2.5MM, 3.5MM, 4.0MM, and 5.5MM).

-Each screwdriver features a laser-etched tip for better grip on fasteners, as well as clearly-marked sizes on the butt of the handles.
+Each screwdriver features a laser-etched tip for better grip on fasteners and clearly-marked sizes on the butt of the handles.
 The laser etching firmly grasps the top of any fastener to the point of feeling like the tip of the screwdriver and faster are bonded together.
 Cams out be damned with this model.

 Wera tests these screwdrivers with up to 10,000 volts of electricity, ensuring they can handle more than the rated 1,000 volts.
 Each shaft and handle is insulated, allowing for both comfort and protection.